nunerajender/character/README.md

 ## TODOs & Improvements

+. replace topnav with original menu version

 . limit access to api

-. add loader spinner for form update (ladda by hakimel) / create new item / loading list

-. replace topnav with original menu version

 . search option

 . scopes

+. add hotkeys for fast navigation

 . make headers meta to show updated at value if available

-. add hotkeys for fast navigation

 . collection is rendered twice for some reason

-. fix blinking logo